 How to Use GOOGLEFINANCE for Real-Time Currency Conversion

-Here’s how to convert currency in Google Sheets to get the exchange rate of dollars to the three currencies in column B:
+Steps to get the exchange rate of USD to the currencies in column B:

 - Select the first cell of the column where you want the results to appear (C2).